10 Tips for Preparing an Application for Funding

 If your goal is to improve human health, explain how your team is going to record the data.
 Make sure you have a clear plan on how you will capture and report on the information you record.
-Having defined objectives and measurement capabilities are very important for a research grant.
+Having defined objectives and measurement capabilities is very important for a research grant.

-- Beat the deadline
+10. Beat the Deadline

-Don’t wait until the deadline to have your application complete, give yourself time to submit the application early.
+Don’t wait until the deadline to have your application complete.
+Give yourself time to submit the application early.
 If an application is submitted electronically, you don’t want to run into technical difficulties the day of the deadline or have it get lost in the mail.
-Allow yourself and your team at least a few days, this way you can contact the funding organization to confirm that they have received your application.
+Allow yourself and your team at least a few days.
+This way, you can contact the funding organization to confirm that they have received your application.